josmar-crwdstffng/angular/aio/content/guide/form-validation.md

 Notice that the `name` and `alterEgo` are sibling controls.
 To evaluate both controls in a single custom validator, you must perform the validation in a common ancestor control: the `FormGroup`.
-You query the `FormGroup` for its child controls so that you can compare their values.
+You query the `FormGroup` for the associated child controls so that you can compare their values.

 To add a validator to the `FormGroup`, pass the new validator in as the second argument on creation.